michaelaffare/michaelaffare.github.io/portfolio/tswd/readme.md

 - [x] Interactive Design 🤩
 - [x] Choosing the right visualization for a given data 🤔
 - [x] Simplification of visualizations
-- [x] Incoperating feedback into design
+- [x] Incorporating feedback into the design
 - [x] Presentation skills
       [read more. . .](blog/what-i-wish-to-learn.md)